atlas-outreach-data-tools/atlasopenmagic/README.md

 - `samples_defs`: Dictionary with DIDs and optional color: `{ sample_name: {'list': [...urls...], 'color': ...}, … }`
 - `skim` : The MC skim tag (only meaningful in the 2025e-13tev-beta release)
 - `protocol` : Protocol to use for URLs.
 - `cache`: use the `simplecache` mechanism of `fsspec` to locally cache files instead of streaming them.
+Default (None) means let atlasopenmagic decide what to do about caching.

 **Usage:**
 ```python